Oh, what a beautiful morning…

 …oh, what a beautiful day……

 I love mornings like this!
 Everything is beautiful —- the sun, the conversations…. the soft start of the day.
 We’ve been having a great vacation and hope you’ve been great, too.
-These scones are long-time family favorites.
+These Blueberry Scones are long-time family favorites.
 Although they only 30 minutes from start to the moment you can take a bite, I haven’t made them in a while.
 Do you go up and down, with baking, too?
 They’re not only delicious, you wouldn’t believe their amazing aroma.
 Mmmm.

 From our breakfast table to your own — we’re sharing: recipe below:

 - At this point, you can choose to bake these side by side, spacing 1 inch apart or to leave in a round disk — which will need to bake longer (approx 5 – 10 minutes).

 - Brush tops with 1T buttermilk and sprinkle with the remaining sugar.

 - Bake and until these are golden brown on top and that a tester (or toothpick) comes out clean from the center, about 25 minutes.